List of covered bridges in Lancaster County, Pennsylvania: History

 In the early to late 1800s there were approximately 1,500 covered bridges in the state of Pennsylvania.
 That number has decreased to just over 200 bridges, with more located in Lancaster County than any other county in the state.
-The remaining covered bridges in the county are a remnant of a time where most bridges in the United States were made from wood, since wood was relatively inexpensive and easy to acquire.
+The remaining covered bridges in the county are a remnant of a time when most bridges in the United States were made from wood, since wood was relatively inexpensive and easy to acquire.
 Bridge making, however, was anything but easy and required significant cost, effort, and time.
 The cost of the building the bridges was covered by government funds or by private individuals building bridges across their land.
 Since the bridges were built from wood, they were covered to provide protection from the weather, dramatically extending the life of the bridges.
 Nevertheless, as floods and fires destroyed more bridges, they were eventually replaced or bypassed with more durable and longer-lasting reinforced concrete and steel beam bridges.
 Most of the existing bridges are owned by the county government which is responsible for periodic upkeep and maintenance.